|

 – The New York Post

-When Emma is not on stage, she can be found writing choral arrangements for choirs and musicians, including John Farnham, Kate Ceberano, Katie Noonan and Glenn Shorrock (Little River Band).
-She is a passionate advocate for the magical healing qualities of group singing and proudly leads a colourful community choir in Brisbane called Cheep Trill who she considers to be her extended family.
+Behind the scenes, Emma is a sought-after choral arranger, creating music for artists such as John Farnham, Kate Ceberano, Katie Noonan, Glenn Shorrock (Little River Band), and Voices of Birralee.
+She is a passionate advocate for the transformative power of group singing and proudly leads Cheep Trill, a vibrant community choir she considers her extended family.

-When Emma is not on stage, she can be found writing choral arrangements for choirs and musicians, including John Farnham, Kate Ceberano, Katie Noonan and Glenn Shorrock (Little River Band).
-She is a passionate advocate for the magical healing qualities of group singing and proudly leads a colourful community choir in Brisbane called Cheep Trill who she considers to be her extended family.
+Behind the scenes, Emma is a sought-after choral arranger, creating music for artists such as John Farnham, Kate Ceberano, Katie Noonan, Glenn Shorrock (Little River Band), and Voices of Birralee.
+She is a passionate advocate for the transformative power of group singing and proudly leads Cheep Trill, a vibrant community choir she considers her extended family.